 The General Assembly has obliged with H646, which has already passed the House.
 While most of the bill can accurately be called technical corrections to better reflect the intentions of the General Assembly when it passed the voter ID law last December, core elements of H646 weaken the verification process for student and government worker IDs, making those IDs less useful in confirming the identity of people presenting them to election officials.
 Those elements include:

-- Effectively eliminating the requirement that the institution confirm the social security number, citizenship status, and birthdate of the cardholder without specifying what other acceptable means are or at least specifically subjecting those alternate means to prior approval by the NC State Board of Elections. (see GS 163A-1145.2.(a)(1)b in H646)
+- Effectively eliminating the requirement that the institution confirm the social security number, citizenship status, and birth date of the cardholder without specifying what are other acceptable means of confirming the identity of the cardholder or at least specifically subjecting those alternate means to prior approval by the NC State Board of Elections. (see GS 163A-1145.2.(a)(1)b in H646)

 - Eliminating the requirement that ID photos be taken by the institution or is agents or contractors.
 The new language requires that institutions explain how they will ensure that the photo on the ID is that of an actual student or employee but, once again, the new language does not lay out an acceptable alternative process or specify that the process must get prior approval by the State Board of Elections.
 (GS 163A-1145.2.(a)(1)a)